muhtasim-maleque/tailscale-do-tf/README.md

 # Tailscale subnet router on DigitalOcean with Terraform

-This repository provides a Terraform-based deployment for a Tailscale Subnet Router and an isolated test device on DigitalOcean.
+This repository provides a Terraform-based deployment for a Tailscale Subnet Router and an isolated VM on DigitalOcean.
 It demonstrates how to securely bridge a Tailnet to a private subnet, providing remote access to internal resources without requiring the Tailscale agent to be installed on every individual machine.

 ## How it works
 ![Tailscale Architecture](./architecture.png)